-Our undergraduate and postgraduate courses in information technology provide you with the knowledge, skills and experience necessary to keep abreast of this rapidly changing field, whilst being flexible enough to enable you to tailor your studies to your own interests and IT specific career aspirations.
+Deakin's undergraduate courses in ITprovide you with the knowledge, skills and experience to keep abreast of this rapidly changing field, whilst being flexible enough to enable you to tailor your studies to your own interests and career aspirations.

-Games design and development provides you with the knowledge and skills to thrive in this dynamic field.
+Games Design and Development provides you with the knowledge and skills to thrive in this dynamic and fast-growing field.
 You will be exposed to hands-on computer games design and development in a dynamic learning environment and have access to games studios where you can interact and develop team-based projects.

 Bachelor of Information Technology (Computer Science and Software Development)

 Read Cass' story